cunnane/xloil/README.md

   - For xlOil_Python: Python 3.6 or 3.7 with numpy
 - Extract files from the latest release zip to a single directory
   - You need the `xloil.xll`, `xlOil_Core.dll` and `xloil.ini` files
-  - For the Python plugin, you need `xlOil_Python.dll`, `xloil.py`
+  - For the Python plugin, you need `xlOil_PythonXY.dll`, `xloil.py` and `xlOil_PythonXY.ini` where XY is the Python version you want to use
-- (Optional) Edit the `xloil.ini` file
+- (Optional) Edit the ini files
+  - Choose which plugins to load in `xloil.ini`
-  - For the Python plugin, you usually need to set the correct paths
+  - For the Python plugin, you may need to set the correct Python paths
 - Drop `xloil.xll` into an Excel session
 - Read the docs for the plugins you want to use
 - Enjoy!